-We have fulfilled the responsibilities described in the Auditors' responsibilities for the Audit of the Financial Statements section of our report, including relation to these matters.
-Audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the financial statements.
+We have fulfilled the responsibilities described in the Auditor's Responsibilities for the Audit of the financial statements section of our report, including in relation to these matters.
+Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the financial statements.
 The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the accompanying financial statements.